Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: Comparison of density with laboratory experiments

 \section{Comparison of density with laboratory experiments}

-In figure~\ref{fig:density_vs_time_validation}, we plot the temporal evolution of the density averaged within the recirculation cells on both sides of the lock and compare it with the experimental data of \citep{bacot2022bubble}.
+In Fig.~\ref{fig:density_vs_time_validation}, we plot the temporal evolution of the density averaged within the recirculation cells on both sides of the lock and compare it with the experimental data of \citet{bacot2022bubble}.
 We considered two cases with all the same input parameters (i.e. $q_{air}$, $\Delta \rho$, $L$, $W$, and $H$) as the ones used in the experiments.
-We observe a good agreement for $\bar{\rho}_{c,\f}$ and a satisfactory agreement for $\bar{\rho}_{c,\s}$.
+The RMS error for $\bar{\rho}_{c,\f}$ and $\bar{\rho}_{c,\s}$ for both cases shown in Fig.~\ref{fig:density_vs_time_validation} is approximately 0.9 \unit{kg.m^{-3}} and 1 \unit{kg.m^{-3}}, respectively.
+In the experiments, the density measurements have an uncertainty of 1 \unit{kg.m^{-3}}.
+Hence, the agreement can be considered as excellent.